SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ### phonotactics

-Phonotactics is a branch of phonology that deals with the permissible combinations of phonemes.
+Phonotactics is a branch of phonology that deals with phonotactic constraints.
+A phonotactic constraint is a rule for the (im)permissible combinations of phonemes.

 ## phonetics